 With Apache Cassandra 3.0 just released it is time to check out whether previous performance hotspot analysis of the codebase, using Satoris, still stands today.
-But before jumping into the hotspot analysis it is important to first understand how Satoris uniquely approaches profiling and monitoring of relative low latency systems such as Apache Cassandra.
-As stated previously the challenge with profiling and monitoring is deriving a performance model that is both reasonably accurate and relevant, whilst offering sufficient code coverage and data collection in order to derive useful insights (hotspots in this case).
-Instrumentation and measurement comes with a cost so to get the “biggest bang for our buck” the same benchmark is executed repeatedly but with each iteration the instrumentation set is refined using the previous performance model.
-Eventually the performance model will remain unchanged across iterations.
+But before jumping into the hotspot analysis it is important to first understand how Satoris uniquely approaches profiling and monitoring of relatively low latency systems such as Apache Cassandra.
+As stated previously the challenge with profiling and monitoring is collecting a performance model that is both reasonably accurate and relevant, whilst offering sufficient code coverage and data collection in order to derive useful insights (hotspots in this case).
+Both instrumentation and measurement come with a cost so to get the “biggest bang for our buck” the same benchmark is executed repeatedly but with each iteration, the instrumentation set is refined using the previous performance model.
+Eventually, the performance model will remain unchanged across iterations.

 Below is a sample benchmark script used to profile a single node Apache Cassandra instance servicing write requests from 8 threads from within the standard stress tooling.
 After setting up some environment variables the

 javaagent within the Satoris distribution is copied over into the Apache Cassandra directory.
 Then in each iteration, after cleaning up some caches and directories, the Apache Cassandra server is started and the stress test performed.
 Following completion, the Satoris snapshot, exported on JVM shutdown, is used to generate a new

 javaagent with a refined instrumentation set based on the hotspots listed in the snapshot.
 This new

 javaagent for use in the next iteration.